bruceravel/demeter/documentation/Athena/params/defaults.rst

 :demeter:`athena`'s fresh-out-of-the-box parameter defaults.
 The second initialization file is your own personal collection of preferences.
-These personal preferences are typically set using the preferences tool, which is found in Settings menu.
+These personal preferences are typically set using the preferences tool, which is found in :guilabel:`Settings` menu.
 The values found among the personal preferences will always override the system-wide set.

 Many of the parameter defaults which can be set in the preferences tool have the option of being set to relative values rather than